adam900710/btrfs_talk/raid56.md

 The COW nature of btrfs makes it a perfect match, CoW converts the metadata updates into sequential write with queue depth 1.

+For CoW based data write, we go queue depth > 1, and catch the returned bytenr from the zoned device, record them into metadata, then rely on above mentioned metadata writeback behavior.

 While for cases of non-COW data writes (from prealloc to NODATACOW files), btrfs just rejects them on zoned device.

-For other CoW based data write, we go queue depth >1, and catch the returned bytenr from the zoned device, record them into metadata, then rely on above mentioned metadata writeback behavior.

 But why this would bother RAID56?